List of Commands

 CAMERA_VIEW

-This command sets camera Z direction vector <dx,dy,dz> and Up-vector <ux,uy,uz>.
+This command sets the view direction (or camera Z direction vector <dx,dy,dz>) and Up-vector <ux,uy,uz>.

 CAMERA_VIEW, dx, dy, dz, ux, uy, uz